Student Leadership

 This is key to a deeper student engagement and enables our students to participate in the sort of leadership opportunities which prepare them for life in modern democratic Britain and a global society.
 A society where we value equal opportunities and one in which a variety of beliefs and opinions are heard.

 The aims of student leadership at Verulam is to help our young people to build relationships and enable others to make a difference in our world.
 It is a shared process of building a stronger community, improving the way things are done, developing better relationships, showing compassion for others.
-As can be seen below student leadership opportunities also focus on improving the quality of learning and teaching in the classroom, supporting the school’s aim to be a place where everyone enjoys learning, is creative, happy to try new things, find new solutions and embrace their responsibilities.
-At Verulam, there are countless opportunities every day for our students to practise their leaderships skills; leading parts of lessons, assisting their form tutor, helping to run clubs and workshops, charity fundraising, Sports Leadership Award, DofE.
-There is a comprehensive list available to students.
+As can be seen below student leadership opportunities also focus on improving the quality of learning and teaching in the classroom, supporting the school’s aim to be a place where everyone enjoys learning, is creative, happy to try new things and find new solutions and embrace their responsibilities.
+At Verulam, there are countless opportunities every day for our students to practise their leaderships skills, for example; leading parts of lessons, assisting their form tutor, helping to run clubs and workshops, charity fundraising, Sports Leadership and taking part in the ever-popular DofE programme.

-Prefects support the staff by carrying out duties that support the smooth running of the school.
+Senior Prefects, in Sixth Form, support the staff by carrying out duties that support the smooth running of the school and leading charity events.

 School Council

-All staff are welcome to become involved with the School Council and should seek to use it for consultation, organisation, evaluation, ideas etc. as often as possible.
-The more involved pupils are made to feel in the running of the school and the more they feel respected and valued, the better relationships are likely to be.
-Staff and pupils should see the Council as an important consultative body within the school and it is hoped that pupils will consider it prestigious and a valuable learning experience when elected to serve on it.
+During the Autumn term we hold elections for each form to choose school council representatives.
+The announcement of the elected members to the School Council coincides with Parliament Week.
+The election is a free vote and students and staff are invited to take part.
+We use a ‘transferable vote’ system to identify the elected members and our Politics teacher uses this as an opportunity to inform students as to how to run a free and fair election.
+We believe that the more involved pupils are made to feel in the running of the school and the more they feel respected and valued, the better relationships are likely to be.
+Staff and pupils should see the Council as an important consultative body within the school and it is hoped that pupils will consider it prestigious and a valuable learning experience when elected by their peers to serve on it.

 Civic Duty Programme